Does sourdough bread have health benefits compared to regular wheat bread?

-Others warn against grains like wheat, citing the dangers of phytic acid, gluten, and other antinutrients that can damage your gut, bind up important nutrients, and cause dangerous immune reactions that wreak havoc throughout the body.
+Some experts warn against eating bread, citing the dangers of phytic acid, gluten, and other anti nutrients in the grains that can damage your gut, bind up important nutrients, and cause allergies and sensitivities that wreak havoc throughout the body.

 The problem is not the grains themselves.
 What many health professionals overlook is how we prepare our grains.

 So… what’s the solution?
 Let me introduce you to my little friend: Sourdough Bread!

 Sourdough bread is not so much a flavor of bread or style as it is a method of making bread.